piazza-energy/curated-resource-list/README.md

 ### Accelerators

+- [Clean and cool](https://cleanandcool.org/) not properly accelerator program, probably more a networking series of events
 - [EIC climate kic](https://www.climate-kic.org/programmes/entrepreneurship/) the program on climate change run by the European Institute of Innovation & Technology **loads of startups**
 - [Sustainable accelerator](https://www.sustainableaccelerator.co.uk/), London based, they also have a fund on seedrs.
 I think they back PowerVault
 - [Sustainable bridges](http://www.sustainablebridges.co.uk/) / [Workspaces](https://www.sustainableworkspaces.co.uk/) it's the shared space where the accelerator operates (I think, will pay a visit soon)